iTwin/iTwinUI/CONTRIBUTING.md

 `yarn build`

-You can also use `yarn build:watch` to rebuild automatically when files change.
+You can also use `yarn build:watch` from the root or `packages/itwinui-css` folders to rebuild automatically when files change.

 ### To preview